Romans 1:16 Meaning: Commentary on an Important Scripture

 Romans-1_16-Meaning.jpg

-Lord’s Library editors offer a Romans 1:16 meaning with key King James Bible verses and commentary.
+Lord’s Library editors offer a Romans 1:16 meaning with commentary and supporting Scriptures for your edification.

 In the opening chapter of his epistle to the Romans, Paul the Apostle declares his stance on the Gospel of Jesus Christ.
 Romans 1:16 is often cited as a cornerstone of conviction, reading: “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”
 This verse perfectly captures the essence of Paul’s ministry and serves as a rallying cry for believers to internalize that they are not ashamed of the Gospel of Christ themselves.